 - This helps reduce sensitivity and resistance during grooming.

-5. Gradual Introduction:
+5. Gradual Introduction

 - Start with short grooming sessions and gradually increase the duration.